BerWang/web/resources/01_prof_dev/ESP8266_arduino.md

 Next you need to set the COM port and baud rate.

 To find out the COM port that the arduino is plugged into, you can unplug the arduino, check the port which are active via Tools --> Port in Arduino IDE.
 Then plug the board in again and you should see an additional COM port listed and select it.

+On a Mac the port looks like `/dev/cu-wchusbserial1460`.

 You may need to modify the reset method in Arduino IDE to "nodemcu".
 You can do this by selecting Tools --> Reset Method --> nodemcu.